theninadagni/input-output-in-js-calculator-full-stack-/README.md

 # input-output-in-js-calculator-full-stack-
-creating a pag eto show real time outputs in a webpage demostrating a calculator
+creating a page to show real time outputs in a webpage demonstrating a calculator